sta256789/KitchenChaos/README.md

 ## Introduction

 This is a Unity game practices based on Code Monkey's Unity tutorial.
-It's a Overcooked like game.
+It's an Overcooked like game.

 ## Control
 - [Keyboard] WSAD / [Keyboard] arrow key / [Gamepad] left stick to move.